 Breda, a modern city in a historic setting.
 And that is not surprising, given its rich history.
-The tranquility of the Begijnhof, the impressive Grote Kerk, the old Castle of Breda and the unique Blind Walls Gallery.
+The tranquility of the Begijnhof, the impressive Grote Kerk (church), the old Kasteel van Breda (castle) and the unique Blind Walls Gallery.
 All a stone's throw from each other.
 Discover the most beautiful sights of the 'Pearl of the South'.

 Nine Nassaus and the first Prince of Orange found their final resting place there.
 Admire their mausoleums and climb up for some tangible history and fantastic views.

 Blind Walls Gallery is the museum on the street.
 A growing collection of more than 80 murals created by international artists.
 Each painting is based on a Breda story that fits the location.
 Cycle or walk along the street art and be surprised.Visit the website

 An oasis of peace, in the middle of the city.
 The Begijnhof (Beguinage) was founded in 1267 and was originally closer to Kasteel van Breda (castle).
 Because Count Hendrik III of Nassau wanted to expand the castle and the garden, the courtyard was moved in 1534-1535 to the location where it is still located today, the Catharinastraat.

 As change for this, Count Hendrik promised that the Begijnhof would henceforth remain under the protection of the Nassaus.

 The houses of the Begijnhof are located around the large herb garden and the bleaching field.

 Kasteel van Breda